Munna-Git/Consumer-Behavior-and-Retail-Performance-Analysis-in-the-Chips-Market-/README.md

 >>> pip install pandas numpy matplotlib seaborn #anaconda jupyter notebook already has these modules so no need of installing again
 4. Run the Jupyter Notebook or Python scripts to execute the analysis.

-## Explanation of the files in Github
+## Explanation of the Files in GitHub

-At first it can be confusing to look at the files and go like - "what the hell are these files".
-That is wjy i am adding this section to guide you through the files
+At first glance, the files in this repository might seem confusing, and you might wonder, "What are all these files?"
+That's why I'm adding this section to guide you through them.

-There are 7 files in total including the README.md file and each file serves it's own purpose.
+There are a total of seven files, including the README.md file, and each serves a specific purpose.

-Let's begin with the dataset files:
+**Dataset Files**:
-- The main dataset here on which the pre-processing is conducted is the "QVI_transaction_data.xlsx".
-So if you want to start with the analysis in Jupyter Notebook then download this excel file and import it to Jupyter Notebook using pandas and conduct the Data cleaning.
+**QVI_transaction_data.xlsx** – This is the primary dataset on which data preprocessing is performed.
+If you want to start analyzing the data in Jupyter Notebook, download this Excel file and import it using pandas to begin the data cleaning process.
-The "QVI_purchase_behaviour.xlsx" is the dataset that you have to merge later with the clean dataset("QVI_transaction_data.xlsx") to derive further insights.
+**QVI_purchase_behaviour.xlsx** – This dataset needs to be merged with the cleaned version of QVI_transaction_data.xlsx to gain further insights.
-The "QVI_data.xlsx" is the merged dataset of "QVI_transaction_data.xlsx" and "QVI_purchase_behaviour.xlsx".
+**QVI_data.xlsx** – This is the final merged dataset, combining both QVI_transaction_data.xlsx and QVI_purchase_behaviour.xlsx.
-So here ends the confusion of the 3 dataset confusion.
+That should clear up any confusion about the three datasets!

+**Other Files:**
-- Next file is "Jupyter Analysis Notebook.ipynb" which consists of all the codes involved in data cleaning and the insights derived from the dataset.
-You can refer this notebook to run analysis on the dataset
+**Jupyter Analysis Notebook.ipynb** – This notebook contains all the code related to data cleaning and analysis.
+You can refer to it while working with the dataset.
+**Uplifting Testing.pdf** – This document outlines the A/B testing conducted to compare trial stores with control stores.
+It also includes an assessment of the results to evaluate the effectiveness of promotional strategies.
+It also includes the visualizations.
+**Detailed Code Explanation.ipynb** – As the name suggests, this file provides a detailed breakdown of each piece of code, helping you understand its purpose and functionality.
+And that's it!
+I hope this guide makes it easier for you to navigate through the files.

 ## **Credits & Acknowledgments**

 This analysis was conducted as part of a virtual internship with **Quantium**.
 Special thanks to Quantium for providing the dataset and guiding the analytical approach.

 ## Final Thoughts
 This project provides a strategic guide for retailers aiming to optimize their product offerings and marketing efforts in the chips market.
 By leveraging data-driven insights, businesses can enhance customer engagement, drive sales growth, and maintain a competitive edge in the snack food industry.

-## Author
-    Name: Munna
+📌 Author: Munna
 📞 Contact
 🔗 [LinkedIn](http://linkedin.com/in/munna-a4ab07253)